 Planning to visit New Zealand?
 Campervan travel is a unique and super fun way to experience the dramatic landscape.
 Here’s how to do it with kids!

-Travelling in December means it’s summer (and high season), so we knew we had to book our flights and campervan early.
+We took our trip in December (summer, and high season), so we knew we had to book our flights and campervan early.
 We checked several campervan rental websites and shortlisted Maui and Apollo.
 We ended up choosing Apollo because it seemed that for a similar campervan their prices were more competitive.
 We booked a 6-berth for our family of four.
 Mainly because we didn’t want to have to make up beds every night and also because we thought every bit of extra space would be welcome.

 By February our campervan and flights to the South Island were booked, and we didn’t think much about our trip again until summer, when we thought we should probably book a place to stay for Christmas.
 We’d also heard that Lake Tekapo could get busy around that time of the year so we booked that one, too.
 By September we started planning our itinerary more seriously.
 Here is what we ended up doing in fifteen days (bold indicates places where we spent the night; the others are places we visited):